bitcoincashorg/spec/reenable-op-codes.md

 * *RULE OPTIONS*
     * Liberal: if `n >= len(x)`, then `x1 == x` and `x2` is the empty array.
 OR
     * Restrictive: if `n > len(x)`, then the operator fail.
+    * Discussion: Arguably allowing n > len(x) opens the possibility of a script continuing to run under unexpected conditions.
+The restrictive option eliminates out-of-bounds errors.
+Whilst potentially placing the burden on the script author to do an additional length check.
 * `x n OP_SPLIT OP_CAT` -> `x` - for all `x` and for all `n >= 0`

 The operator must fail if: